Register / Login

 For hotel porters, two to three euros is ample, and in taxis, drivers will expect a 10-15% gratuity on top of your fare.

-Say no to public transport.
-We guarantee after a 24+ hour flight from NZ, you won't want to deal with a transfer via trains and buses.
+We guarantee after a 24+ hour flight from NZ, you won't want to deal with a transfer via public transport.
 Ask your HoT consultant about booking a transfer before you even leave NZ.

 Weather wise, there is so much variety in France.
 Mild winters and warm summers are common across the country but the northern regions can also get bitterly cold in the middle of winter.
 The Mediterranean coast enjoys cool (but not cold) winters and hot summers whereas the southwest gets plenty of rain after the summer.
 Cool to cold winters and hot summers are common along the German border (Alsace), and if your tickle the Rhône Valley, there is an occasional strong, cold, dry wind.
 Of course, winters in the Alps, Pyrenees and Auvergne are served with a flurry (make that a few metres) of snow.
 Whenever you visit - as a general rule - travel south for increased sunshine and higher temperatures.